SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 • Death Benefit Agreement (binding on Trustee and does not expire)

-Who gets my Super at death?
+Who gets my Superannuation at death?

 You can only nominate a:

-1. superannuation dependent; or
+1. superannuation dependent, or

 2. legal personal representative (which is the trustee in your Will)